-I. Minimum Rehabilitation Requirements
+J. Minimum Rehabilitation Requirements

-Any rehabilitation projects seeking HTC (competitive or non-competitive), must meet the definition of Substantial Rehabilitation as stated in the Definitions section of this document..
+Any rehabilitation projects seeking HTC (competitive or non-competitive), must meet the definition of Substantial Rehabilitation as stated in the Definitions section of this document.

-OHFA will utilize the PCNA, scope of work, and AHFA submitted by the applicant to verify the project meets the definition of Substantial Rehabilitation.
+OHFA will utilize the Physical Capital Needs Assessment (PCNA), scope of work, and AHFA submitted by the applicant to verify the project meets the definition of Substantial Rehabilitation.
 Applicants must clearly identify the following in their application submission:

-- 1. The components needing replacement. - 2.
-The EUL/RUL of the identified components/subcomponents counting toward the substantial rehabilitation requirement; and - 3.
-The page numbers of the PCNA that notes each identified components/subcomponents as needing replacement (this is separate from the EUL/RUL).
+1. The components needing replacement.

+- 2. The EUL/RUL of the identified components/subcomponents counting toward the substantial rehabilitation requirement; and - 3.
+The page numbers of the PCNA that notes each identified major building system, components, and/or subcomponents as needing replacement (this is separate from the EUL/RUL).